petermr/tigr2ess/installation/INSTALLATION.md

 ```
 Note the `1.8` version

-### If you do not have JAVA 8, PLEASE UPDATE JAVA
+**If you do not have JAVA 8, PLEASE UPDATE JAVA**

-## Detailed Step by Step Installation over UNIX, WINDOWS & macOSX
+## Step by Step Installation over UNIX, WINDOWS & macOSX

 - For UNIX, Click <a href=/installation/unix/INSTALLATION.md>Here</a>